Cong yatra will establish Rahul as serious politician but single goal focus missing in march: Analysts | Politics

 - India

+But they observed that the cross-country march should have focused on specific issues to leave a lasting impact.
 The 3,570-km-long foot-march of the Congress, which started from Tamil Nadu on September 7, entered Maharashtra on November 7.
-The Gandhi-led yatra will reach almost halfway mark after entering Madhya Pradesh on November 20 in Burhanpur district.
+The Gandhi-led yatra will reach the almost halfway mark after entering Madhya Pradesh on November 20 in Burhanpur district.

 The stated goal of the mass outreach programme is to revive, resuscitate and reinvigorate the Congress party organisation.

-Though Madhya Pradesh Congress president Kamal Nath, who is overseeing preparations for the yatra in the state, has maintained the route of the unity walk has not been decided on the basis of the party’s strength or weakness, observers said the event will have long-term political implications for the country.
+Though Madhya Pradesh Congress president Kamal Nath, who is overseeing preparations for the yatra in the state, has maintained the route of the unity walk has not been decided based on the party’s strength or weakness, observers said the event will have long-term political implications for the country.

 “The yatra will have larger implications on Indian politics and will effectively dent the RSS/BJP's orchestrated campaign to portray Rahul Gandhi as a non-serious politician in comparison to Prime Minister Narendra Modi,” former Union minister Aslam Sher Khan told PTI.

-“By ensuring that the party's presidential election was conducted in a democratic manner, Rahul Gandhi has proved he is a serious politician with a long innings in Indian politics,” the former Olympian said.
+“By ensuring that the party's presidential election was conducted democratically, Rahul Gandhi has proved he is a serious politician with a long inning in Indian politics,” the former Olympian said.

 The yatra will firmly cement the Lok Sabha MP’s position as a key politician who is here to stay, Khan stated.